VikTT7861/password-generator/README.md

 * Include symbols

 ---

-> A simple program to generate a strong random password

 >NOTE: This code was retrieved from <https://github.com/smthari/Password-generator-using-html-css-javascript> and this code in this respository is only for practice purposes.